 How Long Will Dehydrated Strawberries Last?

-If you dehydrate the strawberries properly, it will last for at least a few weeks.
+If you dehydrate the strawberries properly, You will have a delicious healthy snack that will last for at least a few weeks.
+Whether you eat your strawberry slices the way they are or go wild and make strawberry cupcakes is up to you!
+The first few tries are prepping practice anyway.
 After the dehydration process, condition them first before transferring them in an airtight container or a Mylar bag.
 Anything will do just as long as the oxygen will not be able to flow into it.
 Afterwards, store them at a room temperature away from moisture and direct sunlight.

-But if you want a longer shelf life out of them, you should freeze them in the refrigerator instead.
+But if you want a longer shelf life out of them, it’s a great idea to freeze them in the refrigerator instead.
 Its shelf life will extend up to 3 months in the minimum.